n-at-han-k/sites/tools.suckless.org/slock/patches/squares/index.md

 --------
 * [slock-squares-1.5.diff](slock-squares-1.5.diff)

-Apply the following patch on top of the previous to have the number of squares equal the length of your current input (for responsive input):
+Apply the following patch on top of the previous one to ensure that the number of squares matches the length of your current input for responsive behavior.

 * [slock-squares-password-1.5.diff](slock-squares-password-1.5.diff)